-Samples will be collected starting at the reference station (C-REF) and continuing from the mouth of the basin toward the head of the basin to minimize cross-contamination between samples.
-During each sampling event, samples will be collected in the same order to randomize the effects of tides over the course of the 16-week study.
-Because samples will be collected
+Samples will be collected starting at the reference stations (C-REF-2/SIYB-REF-2 and C-REF-1/SIYB-REF-1) and continuing from the mouth of the basin toward the head of the basin to minimize cross-contamination between samples.
+During each sampling event, samples will be collected in the same order to randomize the effects of tides over the course of the 16-week

-During each sampling event and consistent with annual monitoring methods, discrete surface water samples (i.e., 1 meter below the surface) will be collected at each station according to the Surface Water Ambient Monitoring Program (SWAMP) "clean hands" techniques using a Niskin bottle deployed from the dock.
-As described in Section 4.1.1, core monitoring stations will be sampled weekly and enhanced monitoring stations will be sampled biweekly for the duration of the study.
-Upon collection, water samples will be field-filtered through a 0.45-micrometer (μm) glass fiber filter using a bottle top vacuum filtration system and transferred to labeled containers for analysis of dissolved copper.
+Samples will be collected using two teams; one team will sample directly from the docks, and one team will sample from a vessel5 using the same sampling techniques.
+During each sampling event and consistent with annual monitoring methods, discrete surface water samples (i.e., 1 meter below the surface) will be collected at each station according to the Surface Water Ambient Monitoring Program (SWAMP) "clean hands" techniques using a Niskin bottle deployed from the dock or from a vessel5.
+As described in Section 4.1.2, core monitoring stations will be sampled weekly and enhanced monitoring stations will be sampled biweekly for the duration of the study.
+Upon collection, water samples will be field-filtered through a 0.45-micrometer (um) glass fiber filter using a bottle top vacuum filtration system and transferred to labeled containers for analysis of dissolved copper.
 Samples for dissolved copper analyses will be preserved immediately upon arrival to the analytical laboratory.
 In addition, field measurements of temperature and salinity of the surface water will be made at each station using a YSI, Inc. (YSI) meter according to manufacturer's specifications.
-To minimize the possible effects of storm water runoff on the sample results, a minimum 72-hour dry period will be required prior to any weekly sampling.
+If a rain event occurs prior to routine weekly sampling, the sampling team may postpone sampling until a later day while still collecting samples every week to minimize the possible effects of storm water runoff on the sample results.
 Storm event sampling procedures are described below.

 In addition, an attempt will be made to sample one storm event during the program.
 A storm event will be defined as one that produces greater than a quarter of an inch (0.25 in.) of rain.
-During a qualifying storm event, grab samples will be collected from three outfalls (Figure 4-2), and surface water samples will be collected from the core monitoring stations according to procedures described above.
+During a qualifying storm event, grab samples will be collected from two outfalls (if practicable) (Figure 4-2), and surface water samples will be collected from the core monitoring stations and reference stations according to procedures described above.
 Upon collection, water samples will be transferred to labeled containers for analysis of total and dissolved copper.
-Water samples collected for dissolved copper analyses will be filtered in the field through a 0.45-μm glass fiber filter using a bottle top vacuum filtration system and preserved immediately upon arrival to the analytical laboratory.
+Water samples collected for dissolved copper analyses will be filtered in the field through a 0.45-μm glass fiber filter using a bottle top vacuum filtration system, transferred to labeled containers, and preserved immediately upon arrival to the analytical laboratory.

-All water samples will be logged on a COC form (Attachment B) and placed in a cooler on ice.
+All water samples will be logged on a COC form (Attachment C) and placed in a cooler on ice.
 Samples will be stored at 4 degrees Celsius (°C) in the dark until delivered to Weck for analysis.